miladhub/holiday-vaadin/README.md

 Use cases
 =========

+## Create plan

+Pre-conditions: none
+Post-conditions: system keeps record of the plan

+1. Actor sets hours/vacation gained per month

-1) set actual hours/vacations at the beginning of a given month, hours/vacation gained per month --> look at hours/vacations in the future, until given date
+2. Actor sets actual hours/vacations at the beginning of a given month

+3. Actor chooses an end date

+4. System shows hours/vacations in the future, until end date

+## Add or remove vacations

+Pre-conditions: the plan is available and the system is presenting it to the user
+Post-conditions: the plan is recorded along with the changes

-2) add hours off/vacations in a given month
+1. Actor adds or removes hours off/vacations from a given month

---> look at changed hours/vacations in the following months, until given date -- prerequisite: actor has to know how much they added on the month (use case 1)
+2. System shows changed hours/vacations in the following months, until given date

-3) remove hours off/vacations from a given month
+Outcome: the plan has changed with additional hours off/vacations for the given month
---> look at changed hours/vacations in the following months, until given date -- prerequisite: actor has to know how much they added on the month (use case 1)